informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Immunofluorescence-Images.md

 Adding immunofluorescence slides to the Data Browser involves the following steps:

-* Make sure you are in the correct Globus authentication group, [kidney-writers](/docs/protocols#1-join-the-kidney-writers-group), and that you are logged in.
+* * Make sure you are in the correct Globus authentication group ([follow the instructions on this page](accessing-gudmap-and-rbk-resources/)), and that you are logged in.
 * Create a base "Slide Record" with basic metadata and uploaded image file.
 * Optionally, link other data to this record: genes, expression regions, antibodies and videos.

 <div class="page-break"></div>